8secz-johndpope/remote-assistance/server/README.md

 Chat UI
 -----------------
 The chat interface takes as input a decision tree stored as a JSON file in static/js/chat.tree.js.
 Please see [see this example](static/js/chat.tree.example.js).
-Each entry in the responses array has an id, question, and array of options stored in next.
-Each entry can also optionally include a nextLabels array. next is an array of ids to which the user can navigate after the current question.
-Each entry is converted to buttons with labels set in the nextLabels array.
-If the nextLabels array is not set, label names are set to id names.
+Each entry in the responses array has an *id*, *question*, and a *next* array.
+Each entry can also optionally include a *nextLabels* array. *next* is an array of *ids* to which the user can navigate after the current question.
+Each entry in the *next* array is converted to a button with a label set in the *nextLabels* array.
+If the *nextLabels* array is not set, label names are set to *id* names.
 For example, in this case:

 ```
 "id": 5,
 "q": "Great.
 Would you like 1) help fixing my printer 2) help ordering printer parts or 3) to speak with someone?",
 "next": [6,7,8],
 "nextLabels": ["1","2","3"]
   ```

-The user will see the question ("Great.
-Would you like 1) help fixing my printer 2) help ordering printer parts or 3) to speak with someone?") followed by three buttons labeled "1", "2", and "3" which will navigate them to questions 6, 7, and 8 respectively.
+The user will see the question "Great.
+Would you like 1) help fixing my printer 2) help ordering printer parts or 3) to speak with someone?" followed by three buttons labeled "1", "2", and "3" which will navigate them to questions 6, 7, and 8 respectively.

 Note that there are some special cases for the next array:
-- Phone numbers ("+16508424823") and email addresses ("test@fxpal.com") are converted to phone call and email buttons respectively.
+- Phone numbers ("+16508424823") and email addresses ("test\@fxpal.com") are converted to phone call and email buttons respectively.
 - "ra" will generate a button that launches the remote assistance application
 - "barcode" is followed by a single id that the script will navigate to after the user scans a barcode.
 If setVar is set, the payload of the barcode is also set to that variable name.